gemadarc/gemadarc.github.io/edu.md

 more conventional discipline-oriented approach.
 This approach is designed to promote teamwork and communication skills and ensure coherence and rigor in training.
 Graduate and undergraduate students from 6 U.S. institutions (TTU, BHSU, UMN, UNC, TAMU, and USD) as well as K-12 teachers will be simultaneously engaged in this international cooperative learning enterprise.
-The following Table shows the number of students and K-12 teachers to be trained annually.
+Table 1 shows the number of students and K-12 teachers to be trained annually.

 <table>
-<caption>PIRE-GEMADARC education planning for students (graduate and undergraduate) and K-12 teachers. </caption>
+<caption>Table 1:PIRE-GEMADARC education planning for students (graduate and undergraduate) and K-12 teachers.</caption>
 <tr>
 <th rowspan="2"> Funding Source </th>
 <th rowspan="2"> Institution </th>